paul-hammant/tbd/content/_index.md

 resist any pressure to create other long-lived development branches by employing documented techniques.
 They therefore avoid merge hell, do not break the build, and live happily ever after.

- &ast; *main* or *master*, in Git nomenclature
+ &ast; *main* for the Git community since 2020 (`master` with unsavory connotations before)

-## Shared branches off mainline/master/trunk are bad at any release cadence:
+## Shared branches off mainline/main/trunk are bad at any release cadence:

 ![](trunk1a.png)